simonhellsing/redo/README.md

 ## Database Schema

-See `supabase-schema.sql` for the complete database schema including:
+See `DB_MIGRATIONS.md` for the expected database schema and migrations, including:
 - Profiles
 - Workspaces
 - Workspace members